As I write this, I’ve just returned from a 6-week detox from social media.

 The whole idea of a social media detox came about because a number of people I respect were doing them.
 A friend from the circus arts community.
 Several entrepreneurs.
 People I know from the Buddhist community.
-So I had this wealth of knowledge around me and everyone was saying how much of a difference this made in their lives.
+Everyone was saying how much of a difference this made in their lives.

 Or so I thought.

-The day after I went on this detox thing I attended a brush lettering workshop with LigaturesYYZ.
-While I was there, the instructors mentioned social media a number of times: how we could add them on twitter or Instagram, how they’d post photos from the class on Instagram, and what accounts to follow for inspiration.
-Not once was it even considered that people might not actually be on twitter/Facebook/Instagram etc. Given my detox status it was surreal to say the least.
+While I was there, the instructors mentioned social media a number of times: how we could add them on Twitter or Instagram, how they’d post photos from the class on Instagram, and what accounts to follow for inspiration.
+Not once was it even considered that people might not actually be on Twitter/Facebook/Instagram.
+Given my detox, it was surreal (to say the least).

 As time went on, I noticed my habits shifting.
 When I started, I’d grab my phone many times a day and flip through the screens mindlessly.
-Then I’d quickly realize I was doing it out of habit, because I usually do that to check my notifications/likes/tweets.
+Then I’d quickly realize I was doing it out of habit because I usually do that to check my notifications/likes/tweets.
 So I’d put the phone away again.
 Funny enough, a side benefit of this was that I needed to charge my phone less.
-Usually I’d get a day out of one full charge, but now I was getting two, unless I was using my phone’s GPS a lot.
+Usually, I’d get a day out of one full charge, but now I was getting two.

 Those things aside, I had a few big lessons around using social media and my business.